-Note 16.
+Note 14.
 Quarterly Financial Data (Unaudited)

 The following financial information reflects all normal recurring adjustments, which are, in the opinion of management, necessary for a fair statement of the results of the interim periods.
 Our fiscal quarters end on the Friday nearest the end of the calendar quarter.
-Summarized quarterly data for fiscal 2013 and 2012 are as follows:
+Summarized quarterly data for fiscal 2014 and 2013 were as follows: